sgnoohc/tracking-note/code/trklooper/SDL/README.md

         class MiniDoublet;

         namespace Math;

+        // Few extra print utility classes in PrintUtil.h (not important.)
     }

 ### Event

-Holds all the pointers to hits, modules, mini-doublets, and more in the instance.
+Holds all the pointers to hits, modules, mini-doublets (NOTE: to be done), and more in the instance.

 ### Hit

 Currently only contains 3-vector.
 May need to add ```detId```.
-I think it's okay to not have other id's. (e.g. order, layer etc.)
+(Haven't decided.)

 ### Module

-A module is defined as one side of the double-modules. (i.e. 2S or PS)
+A module is defined as *one* side of the double-modules.
 Each side of the double-modules has unique ```detId```.

-Each module has various qualifiers.
+Each module has various qualifiers (e.g. layer, subdet, side, etc.).
 The ```Module.h``` explains them.

 ### MiniDoublet

 Holds two hits.
 Doesn't have much implemented.
+(TODO)

 ### Math